-I currently collaborate with Mas in studying and writing about suiseki and suiseki art and am the editor and webmaster of this site.
+Mas and I collaborated in studying and writing about the art of suiseki and I am the editor and webmaster of this site.

-You can email me at “janet @ jtroth . com” or by using the form below.
+You can email me at “janet @ jtroth . com” or use the form below.
 (Note, if you do not receive a reply from me in a few days, please check your email provider’s “spam” or “bulk” folders.)